lk-geimfari/mimesis/docs/schema.rst

 If your aim is to create synthetic data for your Pandas dataframes, you can make use of the :class:`~mimesis.schema.Fieldset` as well.

-With ``Fieldset``, you can create datasets that are similar in structure to your real-world data, allowing you to perform accurate and reliable testing and analysis:
+With :class:`~mimesis.schema.Fieldset`, you can create datasets that are similar in structure to your real-world data, allowing you to perform accurate and reliable testing and analysis:

 .. code:: python